qfish/QLImageset/README.md

 QLImageset is a quicklook plugin that lets you preview package or directory with extension likes **`imageset`**, **`appiconset`** and **`launchimage`**.

-It also displays **the dimensions** using point coordinates of the image in the quciklook title bar.
+It also displays **the dimensions** using point coordinates of the image in the quicklook title bar.

 ## Installation